 The game did not begin with “You receive a coin at random” or even “You pick a coin.”
 No, I picked the coin, and you don’t know me well enough to know how often I’d just give away my special coin.

-because in real life, the question is rarely “What did I get?” rather “How do I [not] get it again?”
+because in real life, the question is rarely “What did I get?”, rather “How do I [not] get it again?”

 Back to that underlined 50%.
 In probability terms, we assumed a prior of 50%.
 We didn’t have any reason to (actually, we did; keep reading), but we had to choose something.

 The word “assume” has an ugly connotation.
 Instead of “assumed”, let’s use “estimated”.
 We’ll say that we estimated a prior of 50%.
+As estimates go, 50% isn’t bad.
+By picking the exact middle, we will at most be “half wrong”.
+Right?

 So, given 50% as a starting point, where can we go?